+Self-Insurance Reserve - The Company retains risk for a substantial portion of potential claims for general and professional liability and workers' compensation.
 The Company recognizes obligations associated with these costs, up to specified deductible limits in the period in which a claim is incurred, including with respect to both reported claims and claims incurred but not reported.
 The Company evaluates the adequacy of the self insurance reserves in conjunction with an independent actuarial assessment.
-As of December 31, 2021 the general and professional liability insurance has a retention limit of \$150 per claim with a \$500 corridor as an additional out-of-pocket retention we must satisfy for claims within the policy year before the carrier will reimburse losses.
-The workers' compensation insurance has a retention limit of \$250 per claim, except for policies held in Texas and Washington which are subject to state insurance and possess their own limits.
+As of December 31, 2022 the general and professional liability insurance has a retention limit of \$150 per claim with a \$500 corridor as an additional out-of-pocket retention we must satisfy for claims within the policy year before the carrier will reimburse losses.
+The workers' compensation insurance has a retention limit of \$250 per claim, except for policies held in Texas, Washington, and Wyoming which are subject to state insurance and possess their own limits.